machinekoder/pickit-docs/docs/documentation/setup/fine-tune-roi-box.rst

 them with the bin corners.
 Once the initial ROI box is set with a correct orientation, adjust the borders such that it excludes most bin points, and includes all relevant bin contents.
-The below sequence shows the **Points** view before and after adjusting the box boundaries to the inside of the bin.
+The below sequence shows the :ref:`Points view <points-view>` before and after adjusting the box boundaries to the inside of the bin.

 .. image:: /assets/images/Documentation/Bin-representation-roi.png